speech emotion recognition

 how machines recognize emotions in speech

-Speech emotion recognition by machines is a difficult task due to the subjective nature of emotions, as opposed to the effortless perception of emotions in the speech by humans.
-How does the classification of emotional utterances by human raters differ from machine learning models?
-Which emotion types show a strong correlation between human raters’ performance and modeling results?
+Speech emotion recognition by machines is a challenging task due to the subjective nature of emotions, contrasting with humans’ seemingly effortless perception of emotions in speech.
+Two critical questions arise: How does the classification of emotional utterances by human raters differ from that by machine learning models?
+Which emotion types demonstrate a strong correlation between human raters’ assessments and modeling results?

-To answer these two questions, in addition to gathering human ratings of emotional utterances, this project uses the openSMILE Python package to extract a large set of features.
-A subset of selected features is then used to train support vector machines (SVM) and convolutional neural network (CNN) classifiers to predict the emotion labels of utterances.
-The work is still ongoing and preliminary findings will be reported at the ASA meeting in Chicago in May.
+To address these questions, this project not only collects human ratings of emotional utterances but also utilizes the openSMILE Python package to extract a comprehensive set of features.
+A carefully selected subset of these features is then employed to train classifiers, including support vector machines (SVM) and convolutional neural networks (CNN), to predict the emotional labels of utterances.

 Related Publications